adityajatnika/adityajatnika/README.md

 # Hi there 👋

-💬 My name is Aditya, i am an Information Systems undergraduate.
+💬 My name is Aditya, i am an Information Systems graduate.
 ✨ My interest is in fullstack mobile development and information systems development.
 🔭 I experienced work in :
 - Mobile Application's based Survey System as **Back-end Developer** to develop RESTful API in Cimahi City Government **(6 months)**.